 The same principles are true for your daily work as a software engineer.
 In a meeting with clients, your project team and/or some architects, it is usually not possible to say: "Excuse me for 15 minutes, I'd like to google some basics."
 This does not mean that you have to know everything, but you should have at least a wide knowledge about fundamental principles.

 Good software engineering books are not cheap.
 The prise for all books mentioned above is $465.11, but you get 6932 pages of high quality knowlege.
-This makes about 6 Cent per page and for the same amout you would get just one or two days class room training.
+This makes about 6 Cent per page and for the same amount you would get just one or two days classroom training.

 Additionally you have to invest your personal time:

 You may say: "I can get all what I need in the internet."
-That is correct, you may find everything for free in free blogs, e-books or open lectures from top universites.
+That is correct, you may find everything for free in free blogs, e-books or open lectures from top universities.

 To find an optimal solution you should try to find a global optimum.
 Google will give in most cases a fast answer for a problem, but it is not sure that this will be the best possible one.
 The pure hill-climber-approach traps quite often in a local optimum.
 It is important to know more - sometimes a lot more - to find a global optimum.

 Blogs have no lectors and/or peer reviewers.
 Everybody can write without any quality assurance.
-Even what you read in this article could be absolut nonsense (it's up to you to decide).
+Even what you read in this article could be absolute nonsense (it's up to you to decide).

 - Buy good books - it makes sense to read best quality with more attention.
 Avoid books with titles like 'XYZ in 7 Days' or 'ABC Version 4.1.3 Explained' or 'zzz by Example'.
 Some of them are good, but the majority is mass-produced goods.